vtex-apps/search-graphql/docs/README.md

     If true, uses isAvailablePerSalesChannel_ parameter on query with segment's sales channel.
 Will override any given salesChannel arg
     """
     hideUnavailableItems: Boolean = false
+    """
+    If you want faster searches and not care about most up to date prices and promotions, use skip value.
+    """
-  ): ProductSearch
+    simulationBehavior: SimulationBehavior = default ): ProductSearch
   ```